Bermuda Cruise Guide: 10 Top Activities, Practical Tips, and Transportation Options

 Each tour lasts about 25-30 minutes, and there’s no need to book in advance.
 Two young boys discovered the caves in 1907, and they have fascinated visitors ever since.

 You’ll find yourself surrounded by millions of years’ worth of calcite crystal formations.
-The stalactites and stalagmites formed by centuries of dripping water create a breathtaking backdrop to the crystal-clear waters below.
+The stalactites and stalagmites, formed over centuries by dripping water, create a breathtaking backdrop for the crystal-clear waters below.

-It’s truly a sight to behold—one that photos can hardly capture.
+It’s truly a beautiful sight, one that photos can hardly capture.

 If you are hungry after the cave tours, stop by Café Olé, located just outside.
 My husband raved about their breakfast sandwich made with freshly cut bread.